Frix-x/klippain-shaketune/README.md

 ## Usage

 Ensure your machine is homed, then invoke one of the following macros as needed:
-  - `AXES_MAP_CALIBRATION` to automatically find Klipper's `axes_map` parameter for your accelerometer orientation (be careful, this is experimental for now).
+  - `AXES_MAP_CALIBRATION` to automatically find Klipper's `axes_map` parameter for your accelerometer orientation (be careful, this is experimental for now and known to give bad results).
-  - `BELTS_SHAPER_CALIBRATION` for belt resonance graphs, useful for verifying belt tension and differential belt paths behavior.
+  - `COMPARE_BELTS_RESPONSES` for a differential belt resonance graph, useful for checking relative belt tensions and belt path behaviors on a CoreXY printer.
-  - `AXES_SHAPER_CALIBRATION` for input shaper graphs to mitigate ringing/ghosting by tuning Klipper's input shaper system.
+  - `AXES_SHAPER_CALIBRATION` for standard input shaper graphs, used to mitigate ringing/ghosting by tuning Klipper's input shaper filters.
-  - `VIBRATIONS_CALIBRATION` for machine and motors vibration graphs, used to optimize your slicer speed profiles and TMC drivers parameters.
+  - `SPEED_VIBRATIONS_PROFILE` for vibration graphs as a function of toolhead speeds, used to optimize your slicer speed profiles and TMC driver parameters.
-  - `EXCITATE_AXIS_AT_FREQ` to sustain a specific excitation frequency, useful to let you inspect and find out what is resonating.
+  - `EXCITATE_AXIS_AT_FREQ` to maintain a specific excitation frequency, useful to inspect and find out what is resonating.

 For further insights on the usage of these macros and the generated graphs, refer to the [K-Shake&Tune module documentation](./docs/README.md).